workplacearcade/arcade-frontend-exercise/README.md

 The goals are to:
   - [ ] extend the search function to support filtering by `teamName`
   - [ ] identify (and fix) any potential performance issues
+  - [ ] have no errors in the console

 ## Our Stack